MARN-5895/Website/assignments/01/README.md

 but open it on our local browsers, so that we can conviniently work remotely.

 The easiest way to install Jupyterlab and Python packages used for computational research is to use the Anaconda packet manager.
-Follow the steps below to install a miniconda, create a working environment with basic packages, and troubleshoot Python.
+Please, complete the 5 steps below to install miniconda, create a working environment with basic packages, and check that your installation was successful.

 ## Step 1: Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in user space.